arpa2/steamworks/docs/pulleyback-api.md

 Because none of the changes is made instantly, they are stored as part of a current transaction, which is always implicitly open.

-The first parameter to the calls is an open instance handle, the second points to an array of data fields describing the fork.
+The first parameter to the calls is an open pulley-back instance handle, the second points to an array of data fields describing the fork.
 Guards are not passed down when they are not also mentioned as parameters, because they are handled inside Pulley.